 The primary role of a camp counselor is to serve as a support system for freshmen and help them transition into college life.
-They leads a group of 10-15 fish called a Discussion Group and maintain connections with them throughout their first year and beyond!
+They lead a group of 10-15 freshmen called a Discussion Group and maintain connections with them throughout their first year and beyond!
 Counselors also perform informative and purposeful skits for the freshmen to help them better understand college life, A&M traditions, & campus services.
 Camp counselors must attend mandatory trainings throughout the spring semester and summer on topics such as working with a partner, how to facilitate small groups, and how to grow as a camp.
 In addition, counselors are expected to attend mandatory continuity events after camp in order to further relationships with the freshmen.

 What does a Crew counselor do?

 Getting the opportunity to be a Fish Camp Crew counselor allows for a very unique Fish Camp experience.
 From getting to influence thousands of freshmen while you’re at your three and a half sessions of camp to working closely with Director Staff and facilitating the “behind the scenes” and logistics of Fish Camp.
 Crew counselors are split up into two different session groups, and like Camp counselors, they also get partners.
 At camp, Crew gets to be involved with helping out Namesakes, working closely with our sponsor, the Class of 1969, as well as special guests like the Yell Leaders.
 Fish Camp Crew puts on the camp mixers as well as some special presentations including Muster and Silver Taps presentations.
 Fish Camp Crew gets a bird’s eye view of the entire organization and the impact that it has on the incoming Freshmen Class.

 A few 2014 counselors share their insights on the application process and being a Fish Camp counselor!